 |Page tools: Print Page Print All RSS Search this Product|

-sentenced prisoner reception figures: Counts are provided each month about the number of receptions where a prisoner is received as a sentenced prisoner.
-This includes prisoners with a change of legal status from unsentenced to sentenced.
+prisoner reception figures: Counts are provided each month about the total number of prisoner receptions.

 first day of the month prisoner population: Counts of prisoners and persons serving community-based corrections orders, taken on or near the first day of the month.